liplum/CyberIO/README.md

 **Painter:** sudoudou233

-## Acknowledge
+## Acknowledgement
 ___
 **IN NO ORDER**

-The friendly people on Mindustry Discord#java whoever ever helped me.
+The friendly people on Mindustry Discord#java whoever have ever helped me.

-Anyone that commits the issue on GitHub.
+Anyone who commits the issue on GitHub.

-Anyone that likes CyberIO.
+Anyone who likes CyberIO.

 ## Licence
 ___
-The codes of CyberIO are open source in GNU General Public License v3.0(GPL 3.0).
+The codes of CyberIO are open source in GNU General Public License v3.0 (GPL 3.0).

-To learn about the resources of CyberIO, please check the [Copyright file](Copyright.md).
+To learn about the resources of CyberIO, please check the [Copyright File](Copyright.md).